eligosource/eventsourced/README.md

 First steps
 -----------

 This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the usage of channels.
-Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed with `sbt 'test:run-nobootcp org.eligosource.eventsourced.guide.FirstSteps'` (click [here](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native) for details about the `run-nobootcp` task).
+Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed inside sbt with

+    > project eventsourced-examples
+    > run-nobootcp org.eligosource.eventsourced.guide.FirstSteps

+Details about the `run-nobootcp` task are described [here](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native).
 The legend to the figures used in this and other sections is in [Appendix A](#appendix-a-legend).

 ### Step 1: `EventsourcingExtension` initialization